tabaddor/av-swe-guide/README.md

 - **Machine Learning:** A subset of artificial intelligence that provides a computer, or system, the ability to improve its performance on a task by learning from experience.
 - **Supervised Learning:** A type of machine learning task that is provided labeled training data.
 - **Unsupervised Learning:** A type of machine learning task that is provided unlabeled training data.
-- **Classification Problems:** A machine learning task that invovles discrete valued output ("boy" or "girl"; "dog" or "cat").
+- **Classification Problems:** A machine learning task that involves discrete valued output ("boy" or "girl"; "dog" or "cat").
 - **Regression Problems:** A machine learning task that involves continuous/numerical valued output ("find the expected housing price given this data")
 - **Gradient Descent:** An optimization algorithm for finding the local minimum of a differentiable function.
 When we say machine learning algorithms involve slow altering a function (hypothesis) to converge to the optimal output, we are referring to this idea of gradient descent.
 - **Deep Learning:** A subset of machine learning that bases its methods off of artificial neural networks with representation learning.